-Chair Senator Theis (District 22), along with sponsors Tom Barrett, Aric Nesbitt, Michael MacDonald, Jim Runestad, Jon Bumstead, Roger Victory, John Bizon, Kevin Daley, Rick Outman, Dan Lauwers, and Curtis Vanderwall got to explain her bills SB 600 and 601.
+Chair Senator Theis (District 22), along with sponsors Tom Barrett, Aric Nesbitt, Michael MacDonald, Jim Runestad, Jon Bumstead, Roger Victory, John Bizon, Kevin Daley, Rick Outman, Dan Lauwers, and Curtis Vanderwall explained the bill package.

 Chair Theis stated parents have the final say over children’s health, and that they are not required to co-parent with the government in order to follow the narrative.
 That COVID-19 has affected us all, but divided us with mandates masks and vaccines.

 Theis stated that these bills do not intend to minimize COVID, that it accounts for .01 deaths in the United States.
-That truly our biggest problems increases in suicide and depression.
+That truly our biggest problems are the increases in suicide and depression.

 In Senate Bill 601, it will give parents the ability to go thru a waiver process if they want to opt their children out of having vaccines.
 “Parents are best people to make these decisions for their children” Chair Theis stated.
 This bill would help students from getting discriminated against from playing sports and other school events.

-Senate Bill 602, introduced by Senator Barrett, and sponsored by Theis, Nesbitt, Runestad, Bumstead, Victory, Bizon Daley, Outman and Vanderwall prevents discriminating against student in public school regardless of vaccination status.
-"Parents, not the government, have the paramount best interest in their children."
+Senate Bill 602, introduced by Senator Barrett, and sponsored by Theis, Nesbitt, Runestad, Bumstead, Victory, Bizon Daley, Outman and Vanderwall would prohibit MDHHS from requiring a vaccine authorized under emergency use or an FDA-approved COVID-19 vaccination.
+This would also prohibit the discrimination against student in public school regardless of vaccination status.
+“Parents, not the government, have the paramount best interest in their children.”
 Barrett stated.

 Senate Bill 603, introduced by Senator Kim LaTasa, whom is a former teacher and parent, along with sponsors Theis, Barrett, Nesbitt, Runestad, Bumstead, Victory, Bizon, Daley, Outman, Lauwers, and Vanderwall would prevent mandates on schools from wearing face masks and vaccines.